pryv/dev-pryv.io-opener/src-dest/README.md

 ## Backup

+*Prerequisites*:

+- rsync

-To make a backup of your data
+To make a backup of your data:

 ### Backup: native